angstypoo/um-image-sizer/README.md

  ### Summary
  This utility gives you two methods for resizing images according to a parent container.
  It is intended to be used with a parent container that has predefined dimensions.
 It requires the initial dimensions for the image, and the parent dimensions.
  It returns a string formatted for use with cssText.

+ #### Resizing Methods
  There are two methods of resizing, zoom and center.

-"Center" ensures that the larger of the two dimensions will expand to the container boundaries, while the smaller will be centered.
-"Zoom" ensures that the smaller of the two dimensions will expand to the boundaries of the container, while the larger will be cropped with the image remaining centered.
+ "center" ensures that the larger of the two dimensions will expand to the container boundaries, while the smaller will be centered.

+ "zoom" ensures that the smaller of the two dimensions will expand to the boundaries of the container, while the larger will be cropped with the image remaining centered.

  #### usage exaple:
  ```javascript